 An extra pair of the grip must be kept with you, grips are easily worn out, and they get dirty.
 Having spare grips to lend to a friend or for your own needs is advised.

-Badminton kit bag is an integral part of the game.
-After all, it is alone is enough to store almost all the things required for a game, from badminton racket to towels and first aid kits.
-That's why you might have seen most badminton players carrying the kit bags with themselves.
+A Badminton kit bag is an integral part of the game.
+After all, it alone is enough to store almost all the things required for a game, from badminton rackets to towels and first aid kits.
+That's why you might have seen most badminton players carrying kit bags with them.
 You should also use it if you are not already doing it.

-If you looking for a new high quality kit bags online with free shipping then click here and feel the ultimate shopping experience.
+If you looking for new high-quality kit bags online with free shipping then click here and feel the ultimate shopping experience.